System Design Space

 4. Feedback

-Metrics and feedback complete the next cycle.
+Metrics and feedback start the next improvement cycle.

 Common problems and fixes

-Fuzzy product requirements
+Vague product requirements

 Related topic